 Dealing with the spontaneous “hot comment” or offensive remark

+However, by interrupting the discussion in the moment when a microaggression occurs, faculty can both reinforce belonging for members of minoritized groups present in the room and foster an inclusive and reflective space in which self-inquiry and perspective-taking help advance students’ learning and growth.
 Instead of ignoring the comment, in “Managing Hot Moments in the Classroom,” Lee Warren suggests ways faculty can help turn a “hot moment” into a productive learning opportunity:

-- Take the focus off the individual student who made the remark and saying something like, “Other people think this way.
+- Take the focus off the individual student who made the remark by saying something like, “Other people think this way.
 Why do they hold such views?” and then, “Why do those who disagree hold their views?”
 This allows students to disagree and ideally gets students to deepen their understanding of multiple perspectives.
 (You can also ask what information students would need in order to be more confident of their own views.)

 - Ask the students to step back and reflect (write) about what they are thinking or feeling.

-- If you can’t figure out a way in that moment to deal with the issue, tell students this seems like an important issue that you would like to take up at a later time.
+- If you can’t figure out a way in the moment to deal with the situation, tell students this seems like an important issue that you would like to take up at a later time.
 That lets students know you’ve noticed and take the issue seriously and also gives you time to plan strategies for the next class meeting, perhaps ones that include providing resources that frame the controversy.

 Sometimes it can be helpful to talk with individual students embroiled in controversy, helping them figure out what they’ve learned or need to learn or what support they might need.

-University of Michigan’s Center for Research on Teaching and Learning created “Guidelines for Discussing Incidents of Hate, Bias, and Discrimination.”
+University of Michigan’s Center for Research on Teaching and Learning has created a number of helpful guides: